 Q: Is it safe to use my credit card in Colombia?

 Credit cards are accepted in all major shops, restaurants, and hotels throughout Colombia—particularly in major cities like Bogota, Medellin, and Cartagena.
 While Visa, MasterCard, and American Express are the most common, feel free to check with one of our Colombian travel experts for more information.

 Q: What's the best way to exchange currency in Colombia?

 A: ATMs are your best bet for exchanging money.

-If you’re set on getting off the beaten track and need some cash to finance your galavanting, don’t worry—ATMs are extremely common in Colombia.
-More importantly, they’re going to be your best bet for taking out Colombian pesos, as currency exchange desks are notorious for exorbitant pricing.
+ATMs are your best bet for taking out Colombian pesos, as currency exchange desks are notorious for exorbitant pricing.
 Just remember: Colombian ATMs do charge usage fees, which can add up if you’re not careful.
 And as always, be cautious when taking out cash—always try to use in-bank ATMs, and be aware of your surroundings.

 Q: How's the exchange rate?

 The Colombian peso (COL$) isn’t particularly strong; in fact, the exchange rate is currently around COL$2,820 to the dollar.
 To put that in perspective, an average business-district lunch in Colombia costs around COL$12,727—about $4.50 USD.
 With prices like that, it would almost be wrong not to live it up in Colombia.

 A: Only sometimes.